Special Educational Needs and Disabilities at our school

 - Adult observations over a period of time (by class teacher, teaching assistants and midday supervisors)

-- Monitoring progress and attainment data (collected and analysed every term)
+- Monitoring progress and attainment data (collected and analysed throughout the year)

 - Parent/carer discussions